Federal

 B. Eligibility

 Under Justice Department regulations, to be eligible to apply an applicant must wait five years after release from prison, or date of sentencing if not incarcerated.
 Waiver of the eligibility waiting period is infrequent.
 Ordinarily an applicant must have no court proceedings pending, and must have completed supervision.
-28 C.F.R.
-Part 1.
+28 C.F.R. § 1.2.
 People whose convictions were prosecuted under the Uniform Code of Military Justice are eligible to apply for a presidential pardon, as are people with D.C.
 Code offenses.
-The president is not bound by these regulations, as former President Trump demonstrated consistently throughout his term.
+The president is not bound by these regulations, as former President Trump demonstrated consistently throughout his first term.

 C. Effect